BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 The team has also grown during that time.
 Mitchell’s brought on four more software engineers over the past 6 months, through the TopTal contracting service.
 I performed the interviews and served as their engineering manager.
 All four are superb engineers, who have been awesome to work with.

-This is one of the dashboards in the platform: [link](https://dashboard.clearseas.ai/waterHeater).
+This is one of the dashboards: [link](https://dashboard.clearseas.ai/waterHeater).

 ![Water heater dashboard.png](https://bradleyculley.github.io/images/Water_heater_dashboard.png)